XoopsDocs/xmf-cookbook/en/book/reference/README.md

 ## Reference

-This is a detailed overview of all of the XMF classes.
+This is a detailed overview of all of the XMF classes as of release 1.0.

 ### Contents